molumitu/molumitu.github.io/_pages/about.md

 ---

 # GPA & Awards
-🎓 I received my B.Eng. degree from Tsinghua University with a GPA of 3.78/4.0, and I am currently pursuing my Ph.D. with a graduate GPA of 3.93/4.0.
+🎓 I received my B.Eng. degree from Tsinghua University with a GPA of 3.78/4.0 🎓 I am currently pursuing my Ph.D. with a graduate GPA of 3.93/4.0.
 🏅 I have been recognized with the Comprehensive Excellence Award and named an Outstanding Graduate of Tsinghua University (Top 10\%).
+🏅 I was awarded the 2025 National Graduate Scholarship (Top 0.2\% nationwide).

+# News & Updates
+- **2025-09**: BOOM and MPGE are accepted by NeurIPS 2025.
+- **2025-08**: BPO is accepted by IEEE TNNLS.

 ## 🤝 Let's Collaborate!